prakashchaurasiya02/AIML/README.md

-# 🧠 Segmentation Evaluation with Dice Coefficient
+# 🧠 Segmentation Evaluation with Dice Coefficient for segmentation models

 This project demonstrates how to compute evaluation metrics like **Dice Coefficient**, **Jaccard Index (IoU)**, and **Accuracy** for segmentation models using a synthetic dataset of binary masks.